zvictor/bug-resetStore/README.md

   * resetStore started
   * resetStore finished
   * resetStore started
-5. Login again.
+4. Login again.
 The `Store reset while query was in flight(not completed in link chain)` error will be thrown.
+5. You can try reloading the page and then restart the process, now logged in.
+The same behaviour will be seen.

 # Considerations